ngweeteckvictor/DAOFAB/README.md

 ## a) Code Review
 ------------------------------------------------------------------------

-In broad, an escrow arrangment flow is as follows:-
+In broad, an escrow arrangement flow is as follows:-

 1) Receipient/Sender (or a third-party) may create an escrow accounts(s) with an Escrow Agent;